brandonconcepcion/CS70/README.md

-# CS70

-Via the EECS website:

-[COMPSCI 70](https://www.eecs70.org/) - Discrete Mathematics and Probability Theory Discusses concepts relating to:
+# [COMPSCI 70](https://www.eecs70.org/) - Discrete Mathematics and Probability Theory

+The main topics covered in the course:
 - Logic, infinity, and induction;
 - Applications include undecidability and stable marriage problems.
 - Modular arithmetic and GCDs; applications include primality testing and cryptography.